logan169/logan169.github.io/_posts/2025-03-04-houdini-large-language-model-agent.md

 - Retrieval-Augmented Generation (RAG): RAG integrates LLMs with real-time retrieval of relevant Houdini documentation and code, improving context and accuracy.
 By storing Houdini data in a vector database, RAG agents can supply the LLM with up-to-date, task-specific information for more reliable code generation.

-- Utilizing LangChain Tools: These tools help reduce randomness in model outputs by providing structured inputs and outputs, thus guiding the model’s responses.
-However, not all models, such as DeepSeek, support LangChain tools, so additional code logic may be required to accommodate these models.
+- Utilizing LangChain Tools: These tools standarize a task procedure by only delegating the method's input choices to the model.
+This helps reduce randomness in model outputs by providing structured inputs and outputs, thus guiding the model’s responses.
+However, not all models such as DeepSeek, support tools usage, so additional code logic may be required to accommodate these models as discussed [here](https://www.reddit.com/r/LangChain/comments/1j0wsz7/update_tool_calling_for_deepseekr1_with_langchain/).

 - Optimizing Code Validation Logic: Testing code line by line, rather than as a complete block, reduces the amount of information the model needs to process when resolving errors, allowing it to generate more precise and refined code with each iteration.

-Together, these strategies improve the reliability and effectiveness of LLMs within Houdini workflows.
+Together, these strategies would improve the reliability and effectiveness of LLMs within Houdini workflows.
+This might be enough to mitigate the previously mentionned issues we've met.

 # Final Thoughts

 Integrating Large Language Models (LLMs) into Houdini workflows offers promising avenues for automating complex tasks and enhancing creative processes.

 The most reliable and capable model for generating executable code using a zero-shot approach was Llama 3.3 (70B) by far.
-While smaller LLMs like CodeLlama (34B) and Codestral (22B) occasionally produced working outputs, my experiments showed that, despite potential speed advantages, they consistently required more iterations than Llama 3.3 to generate code within a reasonable timeframe, making them less effective as a useful agent assistant.
+While smaller LLMs like CodeLlama (34B) and Codestral (22B) occasionally produced working outputs, my experiments showed that, despite potential speed advantages, without advanced optimization, they consistently required more iterations than Llama 3.3 to generate code within a reasonable timeframe, making them less effective as a useful agent assistant.

 In conclusion, selecting the ideal LLM for Houdini workflows requires balancing model size, performance, and available resources.
 Llama 3.3 (70B) stands out for its reliability and effectiveness in a zero-shot approach.
-When computational resources are limited, models such as CodeLlama and Codestral might offer viable alternatives when combined with optimizations discussed earlier.
+When computational resources are limited, models such as CodeLlama and Codestral might offer viable alternatives when combined with optimizations discussed previously.